nisheed75/RoboND-Kinematics-Project/writeup.md

 1.1 Extrinsic rotations are performed about the fixed world references frame 1.1 Intrinsic rotations are performed about the coordinate system as rotated by the previous operation.
 <br>
-This is was the transformation matracies look like for extrinsic vs intrinsic
+This is the transformation matrices look like for extrinsic vs. intrinsic
 <br>

 ![IntrinsicVsEntrinsicMatrices][image21]